 meetings & hearings

-Conferences, meetings and hearings in mediations and arbitrations conducted by John-Paul Boyd Arbitration Chambers can be held by teleconference or by videoconference.
-In-person meetings and hearings, when they are necessary, can be held anywhere in Alberta or British Columbia; John-Paul Boyd Arbitration Chambers does not require clients to pay for John-Paul’s travel costs.
+Meetings, conferences and hearings in mediations and arbitrations conducted by John-Paul Boyd Arbitration Chambers can be held by teleconference or by videoconference.
+In-person meetings and hearings, when they are necessary, can be held anywhere in Alberta or British Columbia; we do not require clients to pay for John-Paul’s travel costs.

 agreements & awards

-Immediately following the end of mediation, John-Paul will prepare a memorandum of agreement outlining the terms on which the parties have agreed to settle their legal dispute and identifying any issues about which agreement has not been reached.
-The parties and their lawyers will read and sign the memorandum, and then one of the lawyers or one of the parties will use the memorandum to prepare a formal separation agreement or draft an order that the parties agree that the court should make, called a consent order.
+Immediately following the end of mediation, John-Paul will prepare a memorandum of agreement outlining the terms on which the parties have agreed to settle their legal dispute and identifying any issues on which agreement has not been reached.
+The parties and their counsel will read and sign the memorandum before the meeting concludes.

-At the end of an arbitration, John-Paul will usually draft a formal arbitral award that summarizes his conclusions about the facts of the dispute, the law that applies to the dispute and his decisions about how each issue in the dispute will be resolved.
-An arbitral award is binding and enforceable as it is, but sometimes one of the lawyers or one of the parties will prepare a consent order on the terms of John-Paul’s award.
+At the end of an arbitration, John-Paul will, depending on the process selected, draft a formal award that summarizes any orders to be made by consent, his conclusions about the facts of the dispute, the law that applies to the dispute and his decisions about how each issue in the dispute will be resolved.

 people without lawyers